DataAnalyticsEngineering/FANS/docker/README.md

 To attach VS Code you need to install the `Remote Development Extension Pack` and the `Docker` Extension.
 Then open the Docker menu, right click our newly created `fans-dev` container and select "Start" (if not running already) and then "Attach Visual Studio Code".

 After attaching VS Code you unfortunately are user `root` in VS Code due to the way the UID and GID mapping is implemented: The container starts as root, executes the entrypoint script which changes UID and GID and only then drops privileges using `gosu`.
-VS Code though skips the entrypoint script and thus doesn't switch to the non-root user `develop`.
-You however can do so manually by typing `gosu develop bash` in your terminal sessions inside VS Code.
+VS Code though skips the entrypoint script and thus doesn't switch to the non-root user `fans`.
+You however can do so manually by typing `gosu fans bash` in your terminal sessions inside VS Code.

 For further reading and alternative approaches like a full DevContainer setup have a look at